Recaptured Modern

 Cara and Will began their architect search by asking friends and neighbors for architect recommendations.
 Then one day they went to a Holmes Run Acres “Open Homes” party where they saw the work of deJong Studio up close and heard glowing reviews from friends.
 This made their choice for the best architect clear and they approached deJong Studio shortly afterwards.
 After initial introductions we began discussing the ideas they had in mind defining needs and distinguishing wants.
 It was clear, in talking, that the practical needs for storage would be a top priority.
 Only once the bikes and boots had a home would we be able to look at creating a proper foyer.
 In doing so we also saw, within the ample florida room footprint, an opportunity to capture new interior space in the form of an addition for the family.
 Thus began the conversation about a new dining room.

 Creating flow between this sunken, exterior florida space and the rest of the house became essential to converting it into a usable interior.
 Adding exterior walls and raising the floor to the main house elevation immediately made the space available for other uses.
 A clever switch, Christiane next suggested that if the existing dining room were relocated to the new space it would be possible, with minor existing home alterations, to add a new entry more towards the middle of the house.
-Moving the entry over and setting the new dining room back would create a distinctive front door with overhang and the couple loved this idea.
+Moving the entry over and setting the new dining room back would create the distinctive front door with overhang that was missing and the couple loved this idea.
 This singular move added the inviting, modern entry that is a critical part of the mid-century modern lexicon found in so much of our work.

 Developing the Design